bellatoris/HumanComputerInteraction/ReadMe.md

 ### Interface metaphors
 * Definition
-	* Use of one kind of object or idea in place of another to suggest a lkeness or analogy between them
+	* Use of one kind of object or idea in place of another to suggest a likeness or analogy between them
 * Purpose
 	* Leverages our knowledge of familiar, concrete objects/experiences
 	* Transfer this knowledge to abstract computer and task concepts